-Drama-based instruction is an umbrella term for a collection of teaching tools (including interactive games, improvisation, and role-playing) designed to be used in conjunction with classroom curriculum.
+DBP is a collection of teaching tools (including activating dialogue, theatre games as metaphor, image work, and role work) designed to be used in conjunction with classroom curriculum.
 The beauty of these techniques is that they easily engage students and immediately help create an environment for focused inquiry and cross-curricular learning opportunities.
 In addition, these techniques support a variety of learning styles and will keep your students actively involved in the learning process.
 The use of drama as a teaching tool across the curriculum first gained popularity in the United States in the 1920s as “creative dramatics.”
 Over the years, teachers in countries around the world have continued to experiment with and further develop these invaluable teaching tools.

 Applications for your classroom